 Recently, we became aware of the work by Ochiai [18].
-For a 256 complex channel OFDM system employing 256-QAM, a 4.5-dB reduction in the PAPR is obtained using a trellis-shaping technique.
-In our method, for a 128 complex channel OFDM system employing a 128-QAM, a 6-dB reduction is gained.
+For a 256 complex channel OFDM system employing 256-QAM, a 4.5dB reduction in the PAPR is obtained using a trellis shaping technique.
+In our method, for a 128 complex channel OFDM system employing a 128-QAM, a 6dB reduction is gained.
 In [18], the main complexity is in finding the path with minimum cost through a trellis diagram (this complexity is considerably higher than that of a Viterbi decoder).
-However, the author investigates methods to reduce this complexity by window truncation and sacrificing PAPR reduction, but still the overall complexity in [18] is significantly higher, compared with the method proposed here.
+However, the author investigates methods to reduce this complexity by window truncation and sacrificing PAPR reduction, but still the overall complexity in [18] is significantly higher as compared to the method proposed here.

-We have not provided any comparison with [4], as the method in [4] relies on using the SNF of the IFFT matrix, which is not known.
+We have not provide any comparison with [1], as the method in [1] relies on using the SNF of the IFFT matrix which is not known.
 Indeed, computing this SNF decomposition would be an interesting open problem.
-If this matrix were available, the resulting PAPR reduction in [4] would be asymptotically equal to the optimum value of $10 \log{10}(3)$ .
-Also, as mentioned in Section II, the computational complexity of the encoding algorithm of the constellation based on the IFFT matrix is $\mathcal{O}(N^2)$ , while the complexity for the encoding of the Hadamard constellation in the butterfly structure is $\mathcal{O}((3/2) \log_2(N))$ [4].
+If this matrix were available, the resulting PAPR reduction in [1] would be asymptotically equal to the optimum value of $10 \log{10}(3)$.
+Also, as mentioned in Section II, the computational complexity of the encoding algorithm of the constellation based on the IFFT matrix is $\mathcal{O}(N^2)$, while the complexity for the encoding of the Hadamard constellation in the butterfly structure is $\mathcal{O}(\frac{3}{2}\log_2(N))$ [1].